kyegomez/Exa/docs/bounties.md

 # Bounty Program

-Our bounty program is an exciting opportunity for contributors to help us build the future of Zeta.
+Our bounty program is an exciting opportunity for contributors to help us build the future of Exa.
 By participating, you can earn rewards while contributing to a project that aims to revolutionize digital activity.

 Here's how it works: